mjaseo/codingchallenge-customers-api/README.md

 Please make sure to update `composer`.
-Commands below are tested and running with `composer -V`
+Commands below are tested and running with composer version:`

     Composer version 2.4.1 2022-08-20 11:44:50